MartinTaTTe/Esbospelet/README.md

 # Esbo Spelet

-Small parody game written in C# and Unity3D about the development of the city of Espoo and the construction of LÃ¤nsimetro.
+Small game written in C# and Unity3D about the development of the city of Espoo and the construction of Länsimetro.
-Version control mainly handled in Unity3D.

 The game won second place at Teknatur Technology project competition.

-Made this to test out Unity3D and to learn procedural generation.

 ## Procedurally generated:
 * Hexagonal grid